-3. Setting up your tests
+4 Setting up your tests

-3.1 General Settings TaB
+4.1 General Settings Tab

-The Screenshot below shows the tab with the general settings for TESTAR
+The Screenshot in picture 2 shows the tab with the general settings for TESTAR.

-1. Path to the SUT: Pick the executable of the SUT or insert a custom command line (p.e. java -jar "suts/calc.jar").

-For web applications, follow the format

-'''

-<Path to your Browser.exe> <URL of your SUT>

-'''

-in the field Path to the SUT.
-For API related problems, we recommend for now the use of Internet Explorer in order to get the correct identification of widgets.
+Path to the SUT: Pick the executable of the SUT or insert a custom command line (p.e. java -jar "suts/calc.jar").
+For web applications, follow the format <Path\to\your\Browser.exe><URL of your SUT> in the field Path to the SUT. \For API related problems, we recommend for now the use of Internet Explorer in order to get the correct identification of widgets.
 For example: